 Dunia returned from the homeopathic doctor in San José and we were happy to learn that he eye is fine.
 She has drops and it is relieved that nothing is wrongWe continued having a relaxed afternoon.

 The warmth and hospitality of the Ticos is wonderful.
 They go out of their way to make us feel welcome and to assure that we enjoy ourselves.
-Ann and I both received gifts from Dunia and Ruben.
+Barbara and I both received gifts from Dunia and Ruben.
 I sure will enjoy the desk set of notes and eating m candy.
-She clearly wants the best for us and I will treasure the prayer beads she gave to Ann and me.
+She clearly wants the best for us and I will treasure the prayer beads she gave to Barbara and me.

 Of course we needed a group shot.
 Ruben took this for me.